 Hungry New Yorkers

-received mandatory comprehensive care management services in 2018
+received comprehensive case management in 2019

 Individuals and families struggling with health challenges find relief and support with CAMBA’s compassionate care, case management, and counseling.
 CAMBA is particularly focused on providing services to people with one or more health issues, including, but not limited to, HIV/AIDS, diabetes, heart disease, substance abuse and mental illness.
 CAMBA’s nutritional services and HIV/AIDS prevention initiatives help our clients learn healthy habits, access care and resources, and remain healthy.

 - Beyond Hunger Emergency Food Pantry served an average of 3,063 individuals monthly with healthy meals and a reliable source of nutrition.

 - Case Management and Health Education Program served 69 individuals in 2018 — 86% of these clients either maintained their existing housing or were placed in new supportive housing which is a critical component to staying in good health.

 - The HIV/AIDS Prevention team distributed more than 867,000 condoms to prevent the spread of disease in low- income communities.